 If you are an eligible designated beneficiary who is a minor child of the IRA owner, upon reaching the age of majority, you must take out any remaining interest you have in the IRA assets within ten years, even if you initially chose to receive life expectancy payments.
-The age of majority is determined by state law.

 If you are a designated beneficiary who is not an 'eligible designated beneficiary,' you will have to withdraw all of the inherited IRA assets within a ten-year period.
+Under IRS proposed rules, there may be an expectation for certain 'designated beneficiaries', where the IRA owner died after their RBD, that annual distributions be taken within the ten-year period, even before those proposed rules are finalized.
+Consult your tax or legal professional as to the application of this annual distribution.